Carry On Doctor is the fifteenth film in the Carry On film series.

 - Suggestive Collision: Matron and Kilmore land like this after eavesdropping on a conversation and tipping over once the door they were leaning on is opened.

 - Surrounded by Idiots: Francis carries this attitude around all the doctors and nurses he meets, and openly sneers at all the other patients in the ward that are grateful to the staff for making them well again.

-- Sustained Misunderstanding: Tinkle tells Chloe that Francis has a week at the most (he meant that Francis could only stay in the hospital for a week), causing him to panic and think he's going to die.
-This causes him to marry Chloe out of impulse despite no liking her, and no one is any the wiser, making for a funny scene where a man from Cox & Carter is measuring Tinkle's bed for the size of rubber sheets and Tinkle wakes up and thinks he's being measured up for a coffin.
-It's not until the end of the film that he realises his mistake and that he's not going to die, though he is still very angry that he married Chloe for nothing.
+- Sustained Misunderstanding: Tinkle tells Chloe that Francis has a week at the most (he meant that Francis could only stay in the hospital for a week), causing him to panic and think he is going to die.
+This causes him to marry Chloe out of impulse despite not liking her, and no one is any the wiser, making for a funny scene where a man from Cox & Carter is measuring Tinkle's bed for the size of rubber sheets and Tinkle wakes up and thinks that he is being measured up for a coffin.
+It is not until the end of the film that he realises his mistake and that he is not going to die, though he is still very angry that he married Chloe for nothing.

 - Take This Job and Shove It: Kilmore more or less references the trope name when he resigns, shouting that they can stick the job in the "Wanted" column.